Soccera1/tweeta-desktop/docs/architecture.md

 ### 5. Media Support

-Tweetapus Desktop supports tweets with media attachments (photos and videos):
+Tweeta Desktop supports tweets with media attachments (photos and videos):
 - **Photos**: Displayed inline within the tweet widget, scaled to a standard width while preserving aspect ratio.
 - **Videos**: A "Play Video" button is shown, which opens the video URL in the system's default media player or browser via `gtk_show_uri_on_window`.
 - **Other Attachments**: Shown as links with their detected file type.

 ### 6. Asynchronicity (GLib Threads)

-To prevent the UI from freezing during network requests, Tweetapus Desktop uses GLib threads:
+To prevent the UI from freezing during network requests, Tweeta Desktop uses GLib threads:
 - `g_thread_new()`: Spawns a background thread for fetching data.
 - `g_idle_add()`: Schedules a callback to update the UI on the main thread once the data is ready.